- Last updated:

 Consultation

-Stage 1: The information sharing and gathering stage (Stage 1) was completed in May 2022 and received a strong response, with more than 500 people participating in a range of engagement activities across the Sunshine Coast.
+Stage 1: the information sharing and gathering stage (stage 1) was completed in May 2022 and received a strong response, with more than 500 people participating in a range of engagement activities across the Sunshine Coast.

 This engagement tested the vision and values for the project.
 Stage 1 feedback is intended to inform key strategies to guide the design of the ecological park and based around three themes being: